sensible-hq/sensible-docs/readme-sync/v0/data-extraction/1000 - getting-started.md

 Next
 ====

-- Check out the [SenseML method reference docs](doc:methods) to write your own extractions
+- Check out the [SenseML reference docs](doc:senseml-reference-introduction) to write your own extractions
 - Learn about [integration options](doc:integrate).